ilario23/PWA-GoNuts/docs/README.md

-# PWA Antigravity - Developer Documentation (v2)
+# PWA GoNuts - Developer Documentation (v2)

 > **Status**: Current Source of Truth
 > **Last Updated**: December 2025

-Welcome to the definitive documentation for **PWA Antigravity**, a local-first Progressive Web App for expense tracking.
+Welcome to the definitive documentation for **PWA GoNuts**, a local-first Progressive Web App for expense tracking.
 This documentation ("The Bible") details the architecture, data structures, and logic flows that power the application.

 ## Table of Contents